 Local Real Estate

-Washington real estate is one of the most sought-after markets in the United States due to its rich heritage, charming properties, and convenient lifestyles.
+Washington DC real estate is one of the most sought-after markets in the United States due to its rich heritage, charming properties, and convenient lifestyles.
 There are lots of different types of neighborhoods, from very urban to more suburban in feel.
 Condos, townhouses and single family homes are aplenty, with Victorian era row houses around the Logan Circle area.
-If you’re looking for a quieter, more residential area, then you’re meant to be in Glover Park, where apartments and rowhouses sit on quaint tree-lined streets.
+If you’re looking for a quieter, more residential area within the Washington DC real estate market, then you’re meant to be in Glover Park, where apartments and rowhouses sit on quaint tree-lined streets.

 With so much to do right in their own backyards, it’s no wonder Washington residents are drawn to the lifestyle of this bustling city.
 It’s easy to get around, with Metro and bus lines serving the majority of the area, and three airports within 40 miles, including the nearby Ronald Reagan National Airport.
 With major universities and hospital centers close by, there’s a diverse mixture of residents and convenient amenities to serve them well.
 There’s a true sense of patriotic community in Washington, and the close-knit neighborhoods reflect that.
 Glover Park even holds an annual Glover Park Day, which celebrates the community with live music, local food, and entertainment for all ages.